oneapi-src/oneTBB/doc/source/GSG/samples.rst

-.. _examples:
+.. _samples:

 oneTBB Samples
 ==============

-Refer to the following examples to see how |short_name| works.
+To become an expert in using oneTBB, explore its samples and examples to learn how to properly utilize the features and functionality of oneTBB and avoid common mistakes that may impede your performance.

+The following samples are available:

 * **Containers**